create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 ## Sending Events through outputOnly or inputOutput Fields

-When a value is assign to an `outputOnly` field then an event is send, probably to a routed input field.
+When a value is assigned to an `outputOnly` field then an event is send, probably to a routed input field.
 It is also possible to assign a value to an `inputOutput` field, either by using the plain name of the field or by appending `_changed` to the field name.

 ```vrml
 Script {